-Mr Justice Hayden said the woman had caused her son "significant emotional harm" and criticised local authority social services staff responsible for the youngster's welfare.
+Mr Justice Hayden said the woman had caused her son "significant emotional harm" - and he criticised local authority social services staff responsible for the youngster's welfare.

 The judge said the woman had been "absolutely convinced" the youngster "perceived himself as a girl" and was determined that he should be a girl.

-He said the boy was now living with his father, who is separated from the mother.
+He said the boy was now living with his father, who is separated from the woman.
 The youngster still saw his mother.